Coaching Model / Phase 5

 Generally, midlife career reinvention follows one of four pathways.

 1. First, a Streamlined Reinvention of Their Current Career: For some men this is enough.
 In phase 2, recalibration gives them time and space.
 In phase 3, they plan for retirement.
 In phase 4, they let go of “trying to keep up with the Joneses.”
 Combine this with the security of a regular paycheck and they have the perfect soil to plant and nurture seeds for a side hustle or to explore their creative side.
 For example, they do their job during the day - and in the evenings they run wood working groups - or do-up and sell cars at the weekends - or run weekend scout camps.
+In other words, their job provides the income that sustains their creative work.

 2. Second, a Reinvention to an Adjacent Field: For example project management to management consulting - working direct or contracting / freelance.